Orthodontics

 Why Orthodontists Continue to Recommend Metal Braces

-Despite the massive influx of clear plastic aligners, top specialists worldwide consistently recommend classic fixed options for complex cases.
-The unmatched structural control, exceptional durability, and predictable mechanics ensure that difficult therapeutic goals are met safely and efficiently every single time.
+Despite the influx of clear plastic aligners, top specialists worldwide consistently recommend classic fixed options for complex cases.
+The unmatched structural control, exceptional durability, and predictable mechanics ensure that difficult therapeutic goals are met safely and efficiently every time.

 Metal Braces vs Clear Aligners: Which Option Should You Choose?